-As a part of their Segal Fellowship, the 2022 Brandeis/Heller Segal Fellows will have access to a meaningful Segal Summer Internship with a mission-driven organization that is committed to working for the common good and that exemplifies the characteristics of citizen leadership, public and community service, civic engagement, and social entrepreneurship.
-Those selected also become lifelong Fellows in the Segal Program, which supports its Segal Fellows by providing opportunities for personal and professional growth, networking, and leadership development before, during, and after the summer of 2022.
+As a part of their Segal Fellowship, the 2024 Brandeis/Heller Segal Fellows will have access to a meaningful Segal Summer Internship with a mission-driven organization that is committed to working for the common good and that exemplifies the characteristics of citizen leadership, public and community service, civic engagement, and social entrepreneurship.
+Those selected also become lifelong Fellows in the Segal Program, which supports its Segal Fellows by providing opportunities for personal and professional growth, networking, and leadership development before, during, and after the summer of 2024... across a Fellow's lifetime.